Template Letters and Scripts

 - •There is no charge for cancelling a passport after someone dies.

-General tips for sending notification letters
+A few general tips for sending these letters

 - •Keep copies.
 Photograph or photocopy every letter before sending, and make a note of the date you posted it.